makeitlabs/dragon-vr-jordan/README.md

 # How to Ride a Dragon VR
 Dragon VR code for Children's Museum of Jordan

+# This is for 5.6.x builds.
+If you have a fix for any other unity version, please branch off of master and create a specific branch for that version like unity_[version]

 # Setup Steps:

 ## Wifi Router Setup